Personal Critical Illness Insurance in Alberta

 Term Critical Illness (10-year, 20-year, or to age 75)

-Term critical illness covers you for a specific period at a fixed premium.
-If you're diagnosed during the term, the policy pays out.
-If you outlive the term, the policy ends (or renews at a higher premium).
+Term covers you for a set period at a fixed premium.
+Claim during the term, the policy pays.
+Outlive it, the policy ends or renews at a higher premium.

-Best for: Most Albertans.
-Term CI is significantly cheaper than permanent CI for the same coverage amount.
-It pairs well with term life insurance to cover working-year risks.
+Best for: most Albertans.
+Term costs significantly less than permanent for the same coverage and pairs naturally with term life to cover working-year risks.

 Permanent Critical Illness (to age 100)

-Permanent critical illness covers you for life.
-Premiums are higher but stay level, and most permanent CI policies offer return-of-premium features — which we cover next.
+Permanent covers you for life.
+Premiums are higher but level, and most permanent policies offer return-of-premium features (covered below).

-Best for: People who want lifelong coverage, those using CI as part of a tax-efficient corporate strategy, and clients who want the return-of-premium recovery option.
+Best for: people who want lifelong coverage, anyone using CI inside a corporate tax strategy, and clients who want the return-of-premium recovery option.

 Return of Premium — A Feature Worth Understanding

-One of the most attractive features of critical illness insurance is return of premium (ROP) — the option to get back some or all of the premiums paid if you never make a claim.
+One of the more interesting features on critical illness insurance is return of premium (ROP).
+It's a rider that lets you recover some or all of the premiums you've paid if you never claim.

-• ROP on death — if you die without ever claiming, premiums paid are returned to your estate
+• ROP on death — if you die without ever claiming, the premiums paid come back to your estate

-• ROP on surrender — if you cancel the policy after a certain period (typically 15-25 years), you get a portion of premiums back
+• ROP on surrender — if you cancel the policy after a set period (usually 15-25 years), you get a portion back

 • ROP on expiry — if you outlive a term policy without claiming, premiums are returned

-In effect, ROP can transform critical illness insurance from "pure protection" into something closer to "protection with a refund" — though it's not a true investment and the cost of the rider is meaningful.
-Whether ROP makes sense depends on your situation, time horizon, and whether you'd otherwise just buy term coverage and invest the difference.
+In effect, ROP turns critical illness from pure protection into something closer to "protection with a refund if you never need it."
+That said, it's not a true investment.
+The rider costs real money.
+Whether it makes sense depends on your situation, time horizon, and whether you'd otherwise buy term and invest the difference.

 Calculating critical illness coverage needs — planning the right amount for your situation